OAI/OpenAPI-Specification/versions/2.0.md

 #### Responses Object <a name="responsesObject"/>

 A container for the expected responses of an operation.
 The container maps a HTTP response code to the expected response.
 It is not expected from the documentation to necessarily cover all possible HTTP response codes, since they may not be known in advance.
-However, it is expected from the documenation to cover a successful operation response and any known errors.
+However, it is expected from the documentation to cover a successful operation response and any known errors.

 The `default` can be used a default response object for all HTTP codes that are not covered individually by the specification.

-The `Responses Object` MUST contain at least one response code, and it SHOULD be the response for a succesful operation call.
+The `Responses Object` MUST contain at least one response code, and it SHOULD be the response for a successful operation call.

 ##### Fixed Fields
 Field Name | Type | Description